rooftopcellist/chatbot-template/docs/configuration/repo_configuration.md

 # Repository Configuration

-This document explains how to configure repositories that will be automatically pulled into the `training-data/` directory when the chatbot starts.
+This document explains how to configure repositories that will be automatically pulled into the `source-data/` directory when the chatbot starts.

 ## Overview

-The chatbot can automatically clone and update git repositories to keep your training data up-to-date.
+The chatbot can automatically clone and update git repositories to keep your source data up-to-date.
 This is useful for:

 - Automatically pulling documentation repositories
-- Keeping training data synchronized with remote sources
+- Keeping source data synchronized with remote sources
 - Managing multiple data sources from different repositories

 ## Configuration